tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 	* Press reports that this artifact could be worth $X
 * Drives collectibility
 * Drives advance purchase
-	* If you are one of the first 100,000 people to buy tickets to Indiana Jones World you have a chance of winning this 1 of 5 artifact
+	* If you are one of the first 100,000 people to buy tickets to Indiana Jones World you have a chance of winning this 1 of 5 artifact.
 * Has superpowers and utility
-	* If you have this item while visiting Indiana Jones World, you get to skip the line three times
+	* If you have this item while visiting Indiana Jones World, you get to skip the line three times.
 * Is a contingency for another asset
-	* If you collect this item, two sankara stones, and the cross of coronado, you can buy the ark of the covenant
+	* If you collect this item, two Sankara stones, and the Cross of Coronado, you can buy the ark of the covenant:
 		* Ark of the covenant is rare.
 It is 1 of 1.
-		* Ark of the covenant is legendary
+		* Ark of the covenant is legendary.
-		* Ark of the covenant gives you lifetime access to Indiana Jones World
+		* Ark of the covenant gives you lifetime access to Indiana Jones World.
-		* Ark of the covenant has rules.
-20% of the resale price goes to Indiana Jones World
+		* Ark of the covenant has rules; 20% of the resale price goes to Indiana Jones World.

 #### AB de Villiers' bat